Sakharova Prospekt, Moscow (Summer 2019)

 Terry Martin (2011), “The Soviet Affirmative Action Empire” in The Affirmative Action Empire: Nations and Nationalism in the Soviet Union, 1923-1939, Cornell University Press, Chapter 1.

-July 18: Revolutionizing or Reforming Communism (Stalin-Khrushchev)
+July 18: Revolutionizing or Reforming Communism?
+(Stalin-Khrushchev)

-William Taubman (2006) “The Khrushchev Period, 1953-1964” in The Cambridge History of Russia, Ed.
-Ronald Grigor Suny, Cambridge University Press, Chapter 10.
+David Shearer and William Taubman (2006) “Stalinism, 1928-1940” & “The Khrushchev Period, 1953-1964” in The Cambridge History of Russia, Ed.
+Ronald Grigor Suny, Cambridge University Press, Chapters 7 & 10.

 July 19: The Collapse of the Soviet State (Gorbachev)